NicolasKeita/doc_mptcp/README.md

 ### Hardware Setup

 1. **Operating System Installation:**
-   - Download and install a Linux distribution on the development board that supports MPTCP, such as Raspbian with OpenMPTCP enhancements.
+   - Download and install a Linux distribution on the development board that supports OpenMPTCP.

 2. **Peripheral Connections:**
    - Connect the GPS module to the board via UART or USB.
    - Configure multiple network interfaces (4G/5G modems, Wi-Fi, Ethernet).

-### MPTCP Installation
+### OpenMPTCP Installation

 1. **Download and Compilation:**
-   - Obtain the OpenMPTCP version of the Linux kernel, which provides enhanced support for MPTCP features.
+   - Obtain the OpenMPTCP version of the Linux kernel, which includes MPTCP support.
    - Compile and install this kernel on the development board.

-2. **MPTCP Configuration:**
+2. **OpenMPTCP Configuration:**
-   - Enable MPTCP in the network configuration settings.
+   - Enable MPTCP capabilities in the network configuration settings.
-   - Ensure all network interfaces are available and configured for MPTCP use.
+   - Ensure all network interfaces are available and configured for use with OpenMPTCP.

 ### GPS Application Development